MarkLouren/useful_stuff/DO.md

 63. vi log/uwsgi.log - just to check that everything works

 -------------------
- Testing our API
+ Testing our API:
 -------------------
+##### Launch Nginx
 64.  sudo rm /etc/nginx/sites-enabled/default - Remove Default configuration file for Nginex !!
 Because it loads the first
-65. sudo systemctl reload nginx  - Relad the nginex
+65. sudo systemctl reload nginx  - Relad the nginx - or other !!!!!Command: sudo service nginx restart ( it worked for me)
+66. systemctl status nginx  - Check the status nginx!
+Check the ERRORS -command: systemctl status nginx.service
+67. sudo systemctl start uwsgi_items_rest - run uwsgi in our app (it'll connect to Nginx) 68.